Ohio Department of Health explains differences in reporting of COVID-19 cases between state, schools

-(WKBN) – First News has received some calls about COVID-19 cases in schools that are callers say are missing from the state’s coronavirus-monitoring dashboard.
+(WKBN) – First News has received some calls about COVID-19 cases in schools that our callers say are missing from the state’s coronavirus-monitoring dashboard.

 Some of those who contacted WKBN said cases were listed on schools’ websites but not the state’s or that cases showed up too late on the state’s website.